Qarik-Group/bootstrap-kubernetes-demos/README.md

 * community CLI [`knctl`](https://github.com/cppforlife/knctl)
 * Create resources of `services.serving.knative.dev` CRD (`ksvc` alias)

+The latest `kn` CLI will be automatically downloaded for you and is used in the examples below.

 ```plain
 kubectl create ns test-app
 kn service create \